OfficeChromatography/OC_manager/Instruction/Implement a new step.md

 ---
 output:
   pdf_document: default
-  html_document: default
 ---

-New methods for OC_manager
+New step for OC_manager
 ===========

-Implementing a new method for OC_manger can be done without touching the main code by adding files in different folders.
+Implementing a new step for OC_manger can be done without touching the main code by adding files in different folders.

 This document describe the procedure, knowledge of GCODE and R is necessary.

 [http://reprap.org/wiki/G-code](http://reprap.org/wiki/G-code)

-If the step can be done by a succession of GCODE and options can be supplied in a simple table, a method can be created.
+If the step can be done by a succession of GCODE and options can be supplied in a simple table, a step can be created.

-In some cases, an application table (```appli_tabli```) is necessary, for sample application and derivatization steps.
-This is also taken care off in the code.

-The ```Documentation``` method is the only exception because it need to use the shell to take pictures wil the rpi camera.
-It is still in the Method module but with a lot of hacks to make it work.
-In the case of the TLC-MS, it had to be in a separate module as too complex (image interaction).

 As example, a step of plate heating will be implemented.